nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 - If both NKL Controllers are working, it will update the correct `clusterX-https` upstream block.
 - The IP addresses will match the K8s worker nodes, the port numbers will match the NodePort definitions for nginx-ingress Service from each cluster.

 >Note: In this example, there is a 3-Node K8s cluster, with one Control Node, and 2 Worker Nodes.
-The NKL Controller only configures NGINX with `Worker Node` IP addresses, from Cluster1, which are:
+The NKL Controller only configures NGINX upstreams with `Worker Node` IP addresses, from Cluster1, which are:
 - 10.1.1.8
 - 10.1.1.10